-A.2.21 Library Test.Prop
+A.2.22 Library Test.Prop

 This module defines the interface of properties that can be checked with the CurryCheck tool, an automatic property-based test tool based on the EasyCheck library.
-The ideas behind EasyCheck are described in this paper.
+The ideas behind EasyCheck are described in the FLOPS 2008 paper.
 CurryCheck automatically tests properties defined with this library.
 CurryCheck supports the definition of unit tests (also for I/O operations) and property tests parameterized over some arguments.
-CurryCheck is described in more detail in this paper.
+CurryCheck is described in more detail in the LOPSTR 2016 paper.

 Basically, this module is a stub clone of the EasyCheck library which contains only the interface of the operations used to specify properties.
 Hence, this library does not import any other library.
 This supports the definition of properties in any other module (execept for the prelude).

-returns :: Eq a

-$$\Rightarrow$$
+'''

-Show a \Rightarrow IO a \rightarrow a \rightarrow PropIO
+returns :: Eq a \Rightarrow Show a \Rightarrow IO a \rightarrow a \rightarrow PropIO

+'''